We’ve recently had reason to revisit Vitamin C supplementation in our home.

 It’s a helpful nutrient to reduce the occurrence of gout.

-Vitamin C is protective of the cardiovascular system and has been shown to reduce the risk of stroke.
+It’s also protective of the cardiovascular system.
+It has been shown to reduce the risk of stroke.
 Anytime that adrenaline is high, it signals the body to burn through Vitamin C stores, which increases the risk of cardiovascular disease especially.
 If you’re under stress, upping your Vitamin C intake is a great idea.

 According to researcher Mark Moyad, MD, HPH, of the University of Michigan, “Higher blood levels of vitamin C may be the ideal nutrition marker for overall health.”